Accessing The Exceptional Support Under the NDIS, See Here!

 For a support to be funded by the NDIS, it must:

-Be related to the participant’s disability: The support must directly address the participant’s disability and its impact on their daily life.
+Related to participant’s disability: The support must directly be about the participant’s disability.
+It should explain the impact on their daily life.

-Not include everyday living costs: The support should not cover costs that everyone has, such as rent, groceries, or utility bills.
+Not about everyday living costs: The support should not cover costs that everyone has, such as rent, groceries, or utility bills.

 Be value for money: The NDIS looks for cost-effective solutions that deliver good outcomes for participants.